lc512k/cv/README.md

 - Establishing and overseeing 3-year tech strategy for various Internal Products teams
 - Responsible for hiring strategy in Internal Products
 - Co-created the FT's [Engineering Progression Framework](https://engineering-progression.ft.com/) with 4 other principal engineers, our CTO and HR
-- Created our first Junior Squad, a space for Junior Engineers to collaborate and further their careers, now replicated throughout FT Tech.
+- Created our first Junior Squad, a space for Junior Engineers to collaborate and further their careers during 10% time, now replicated throughout FT Tech.

 ### Senior Engineer
 Internal Products\